Ampersand-ASL/asl-parrot/README.md

     # Uncomment this variable to turn on "program mode."
 This points to the root of the
     # program directory.
     #export AMP_PROGRAM_ROOT=/home/bruce/program
+    # Uncomment this to join the parrot into the conference so that everyone
+    # can hear the recording/playback
+    #export AMP_PARROT_MODE=CONFERENCE

 # A Useful AWS Command